 Divers are encouraged to compete at the Junior Olympic (JO FINA) level of competition when they have learned enough dives and can perform them regularly for a score of 5s or better.
 It is easier for a younger diver to advance to the J.O. level since the dive requirements get harder as a diver gets older.
-The dive requirements for J.O. level are as follows for the 2018-19 year:
+The dive requirements for J.O. level are as follows:

 - 9U – 4 dives: front dive tuck, back dive tuck, Inward dive tuck and one optional dive (for example a front somersault)

 - 10-11 5 dives: front dive tuck, back dive tuck, inward dive tuck and two optional dives ( for example front 1 1/2 ss, back ss)